Too much sitting linked to shortened lives

 “When we give people messages about how much physical activity they should be doing, we also need to talk to them about reducing the amount of hours they spend sitting each day,” Hidde van der Ploeg, the new study’s lead author from the University of Sydney, told Reuters Health in an email.

-That doesn’t prove sitting, itself, cuts people’s lives short, she pointed out.
+That doesn’t prove sitting, itself, cuts people’s lives short, he pointed out.

 Although the researchers also asked participants about a variety of lifestyle habits, there could be other unmeasured differences between people who spend a lot or a little time sitting each day.